Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 > For many Cloud-Init images, it is required to configure a serial console and use it as a display.
 {: .prompt-danger }

-It cost me many hours of troubleshooting kernel panics on boot after I've finally learned to ALWAYS add serial interface.
+It cost me many hours of troubleshooting kernel panics on boot after I've finally learned to ALWAYS add a serial interface.

 ```